kwonus/Quelle/Vanilla-Quelle.md

 | /)/          | parenthetical text | any word that is immediately followed by a close parenthesis |
 | /(/          | parenthetical text | any word contained within parenthesis                        |

-### Appendix C. Object Model to example from Quelle-AVX
+### Appendix C. Object Model to example of Quelle (from the Blueprint-Blue implementation)

 An object model to support specialized Search Tokens for Quelle-AVX is depicted below: